-For example Shopify is the second popular, but it’s only 1/10th the size of WordPress since it powers about 4.4% of all sites vs WordPress 43.2%.
+For example, Shopify is the second most popular, but it’s only 1/10th the size of WordPress since it powers about 4.4% of all sites vs WordPress 43.2%.

-Wix spends tens of millions in marketing, but it only powers 1.9% of all websites.
-Meaning WordPress is 22x more popular than Wix.
+Wix spends tens of millions in marketing, but it only powers 2% of all websites.
+This means WordPress is 22x more popular than Wix.

 When it comes to popularity, there’s no comparison to WordPress.
-According to the usage statistics, WordPress market share is 3x larger than the usage of other 9 popular website builders and blogging platforms combined.
+According to the usage statistics, WordPress market share is 3X larger than the usage of the other 9 popular website builders and blogging platforms combined.

 The biggest reason behind WordPress’ popularity is its large plugin & extensions ecosystem.

 Plugins are like apps for your WordPress website.
 You can install them to add new features to your site and extend its functionality.
 To learn more, see our guide on what are WordPress plugins and how do they work?

 Here are some mind-blowing facts about WordPress plugins, which show just how massive the WordPress ecosystem is.

 - There are more than 59,537 free WordPress plugins on the WordPress.org plugin directory alone.

 - 8 of those plugins are installed on 5 million+ websites.